Richardaeld/google_translate_game/README.md

 # Technologies (Langauges) Used
 + HTML - Is the basic construction (foundation) of this webpage
 + CSS - Makes the basic construction of this webpage more visually appealing
-+ JavaScript - Allow users to interact with webpage without having to reload page or load multiple pages
++ JavaScript - Allow users to interact with webpage without having to reload page or load multiple pagesg

 # Testing
 ## Header items, Lose/Win Conditions, and Multiple Round Playability